 I had my own drum set now, and Ryan played my kit instead of his.
 I used a four-mic setup that was far from ideal, but it worked better than it had any right to.
 I had one SM57 on the snare and another on the kick — not even on a mic stand, but on the floor, with the body of the mic resting against the kick in such a way that it was sort of standing up and supported by the drum shell.
 Then I had an SM58 and the old generic RadioShack mic pulling stereo overhead duty.

 There’s really no way the drums should sound half as good as they do with those microphones, no mic preamps, and an Aphex opto-compressor.
-But along with the Fetal Pulp CD SEED OF HATE, this is probably one of the best “proper” drum sounds I ever recorded when I was working on someone else’s music.
+But along with the Fetal Pulp CD SEED OF HATE, this is probably one of the best “proper” drum sounds I recorded when I was working on someone else’s music.
 It’s absurd.

 One thing that’s kind of funny — my drums were brand new.
 I mean “three days old” brand new.
 If I’d been the only person who ever played them, my snare would probably still look pretty pristine today, twenty years later.
-But because of how hard Ryan hit my snare, in the space of a single day the top head went from being spotless to looking like it had been abused by a metal drummer every day for a year.
+But because of how hard Ryan hit my drums, in the space of a single day the top head of the snare went from being spotless to looking like it had been abused by a metal drummer every day for a year.
 It still sounded the same.
 It just didn’t look so pretty anymore.

-Today, if you feel like it, you can look through that snare’s top head and stare at the floor while you’re playing.
+Today, if you feel like it, you can look through that snare drum’s top head and stare at the floor while you’re playing.
 Ryan didn’t make that happen all on his own, but he laid the groundwork.